simp/simp-doc/docs/user_guide/HOWTO/Work_With_Rsync.rst

 on setting up new rsync shares for your various components.

 This is very SIMP-specific and does not preclude you from using rsync however you like.
-However, if you want multi-environment support, you'll need to replicate something like what we've done for your custom directories.
+However, if you want multi-environment support, you will need to replicate something like what we have done for your custom directories.

 Why SIMP Uses Rsync
 -------------------